sgmurphy/wordpress-plugins/ajax-search-lite/readme.txt

 2. Administrator area - nice and smooth

 == Changelog ==
+= 4.12 =
+* Added support for Block Editor - the Ajax Search Lite block should be available for Gutenberg
+* WPML String translations updates
+* PHP 8.3 compatibility fixes
+* Fixed an issue with the post_parent shortcode attribute
+* Fixed an issue with form width/flex with some themes

 = 4.11.5 =
 * Improved the results keyword highlighter - now does not need to use the local storage
 * Fixed a few PHP>8.2 deprecation issues